 An IT organization’s responsibility is to have complete access and control of their data — regardless of where it resides.
 This responsibility doesn’t magically disappear simply because the organization made a business decision to utilize a SaaS application.

 Here you can see the supporting technology designed to help each group meet that primary responsibility.
-Office 365 includes built-in data replication, which provides data center to data center georedundancy.
+Microsoft 365 includes built-in data replication, which provides data center to data center geo-redundancy.
 This functionality is a necessity.
 If something goes wrong at one of Microsoft’s global data centers, they can failover to their replication target, and, in most cases, the users are completely oblivious to any change.

 But replication isn’t a backup.
 And furthermore, this replica isn’t even YOUR replica; it’s Microsoft’s.
 To further explain this point, take a minute and think about this hypothetical question:

-What has you fully protected, a backup or a replica?
+Which has you fully protected: a backup or a replica?

-Some of you are probably already thinking: “But what about the Office 365 recycle bin?”
+“But what about the Microsoft 365 recycle bin?”
 Yes, Microsoft has a few different recycle bin options, and they can help you with limited, short-term data loss recovery.
 But if you are truly in complete control of your data, then “limited” can’t check the box.
 To truly have complete access and control of your business-critical data, you need full data retention.
 This is short-term retention, long-term retention and the ability to fill any / all retention policy gaps.
 In addition, you need both granular recovery, bulk restore and point-in-time recovery options at your fingertips.

-Microsoft protects Office 365 at the infrastructure level.
-This includes the physical security of their data centers and the authentication and identification within their cloud services, as well as the user and admin controls built into the Office 365 UI.
+Microsoft protects Microsoft 365 at the infrastructure level.
+This includes the physical security of their data centers and the authentication and identification within their cloud services, as well as the user and admin controls built into the Microsoft 365 UI.

-In summary, now you should have a better understanding of exactly what Microsoft protects within Office 365 and WHY they protect what they do.
-Without a backup of Office 365, you have limited access and control of your own data.
+In summary, now you should have a better understanding of exactly what Microsoft protects within Microsoft 365 and why they protect what they do.
+Without a backup of Microsoft 365, you have limited access and control of your own data.
 You can fall victim to retention policy gaps and data loss dangers.
 You also open yourself up to some serious internal and external security risks, as well as regulatory exposure.
-How often do these things happen?
-Of over 1,000 IT Pros surveyed, 80% experienced data loss in Office 365 – from simple user error to major data security threats1.
-Did you know that 60% of sensitive cloud data is stored in Office documents, and 75% is NOT backed up?1
+While third-party Microsoft 365 backup adoption is on the rise, a survey found that surprisingly 71% of businesses were still unprotected1.

 All of this can be easily solved with a backup of your own data, stored in a place of your choosing, so that you can easily access and recover exactly what you want, when you want.

-Looking to find a simple, easy-to-use Office 365 backup solution?
+Looking to find a simple, easy-to-use Microsoft 365 backup solution?

-Look no further than Veeam Backup for Microsoft Office 365.
-This solution has already been downloaded by over 84,000 organizations worldwide, representing 9 million Office 365 users across the globe.
+Look no further than Veeam Backup for Microsoft 365.
+This solution is already protecting 13 million Microsoft 365 users across the globe.
 Veeam was also named to Forbes World’s Best 100 Cloud Companies and is a Gold Microsoft Partner.
 Give Veeam a try and see for yourself.

 Still not convinced?
-Read this research paper from IDC on why having a backup of Office 365 data is essential.
+Read about why having a backup of Microsoft 365 data is essential.

-- Veeam special report: 6 Critical Reasons for Office 365 Backup
+- Veeam special report: 7 Critical Reasons for Microsoft 365 Backup

-- Community Edition: Veeam Backup for Microsoft Office 365 Community Edition
+- Community Edition: Veeam Backup for Microsoft 365 Community Edition